DavidHe1127/Mr.He_HandBook/frontend/react.md

 ### why-use-proptypes
 Use `propTypes` on all occasions - You can use it to document your components.
 You no longer need to look around the source code of the `render` method to figure out what properties needs to be provided.

+### component-vs-element
+* React element is an object representation of a DOM node and its properties
+* A component is a function or a Class which optionally accepts input and returns a React element.

 ### lifecycle-hooks